Mobile Banking Frequently Asked Questions

 A: You can view and pay all payees in Mobile Banking that you have set up through Online Banking.
 You can also schedule future-dated payments.

 Q: Can I add a new Bill Pay payee through Mobile Banking?

-A: No, you cannot add a new Bill Pay payee through Mobile Banking.
-However, you can send payments to any payees established through your traditional access to Online Banking.
+A: Yes, you can add a new Bill Pay payee through Mobile Banking.

 Q: How do I know if my transfer or bill payment was entered successfully?

 A: If you chose to receive text alerts, each time you make a transfer or bill payment, a confirmation SMS text message will be sent to your mobile device.
 If you do not receive a confirmation text message, you can verify the transaction via your traditional access to Online Banking.

 Q: What if I lose communication/signal during a transaction (such as transferring funds or making a bill payment)?

 A: If you chose to receive text alerts, an SMS text message confirming the transaction will be sent to your phone verifying the transaction was successfully completed.
 If you do not receive this message due to a dropped call or lost signal, check your account and re-submit the transaction if needed.